splorp/wordpress-comment-blacklist/readme.md

 #### Sometimes simple is better.

-Over several years, I have identified more than 18,000 phrases, patterns, and keywords commonly used by spammers and comment bots in usernames, email addresses, link text, and URIs.
-This blacklist is an ongoing work in progress and as such, there is always room for optimization and improvement.
+Since 2011, I have painstakingly identified and compiled over 18,000 phrases, patterns, and keywords commonly used by spammers and comment bots in usernames, email addresses, link text, and URIs.
+As with all compilations, this blacklist is a work in progress and there will always be room for improvement and optimization.

 Suggestions and bug reports are certainly appreciated.
 Please use the [issue tracker](https://github.com/splorp/wordpress-comment-blacklist/issues) to let me know.

 ## How Do I Use It?